-• Buhman Avenue Study Area
+• Buhman Avenue Study Area (Potential Addition to SOI)

 The Buhman Avenue Study Area consists of nine unincorporated parcels located along Buhman Avenue south of Congress Valley Road.
-The area is approximately 131.6 acres in size and entirely within CVWD's defined water service area.
-The County of Napa has assigned an Agriculture, Watershed, and Open Space General Plan land use designation and an Agricultural Watershed zoning standard for the area.
-Existing land uses within the area include three single-family residences, one winery, and planted vineyards.
-John Stewart, representing the landowner of three parcels within the area referred to as the "Forloine properties", has submitted a letter that summarizes groundwater deficiencies in the area and includes a request for the area to be added to CVWD's SOI (Attachment Two).
+This area is approximately 131.6 acres in size and located outside CVWD's jurisdictional boundary and SOI.
+This area is entirely within CVWD's "service area" as defined in the Water Supply Contract between the District and the City of Napa.
+The County of Napa has assigned an Agriculture, Watershed, and Open Space General Plan land use designation and an Agricultural Watershed zoning standard for this area.
+Existing land uses include planted vineyards on five parcels and one rural residence on a separate parcel.